scientisst/scientisst-NButils/README.md

-# scientisst-notebooks-utilities
+# ScientISST-NButils
-ScientISST Notebooks Utilities is a package for management of the ScientISST Notebooks repository.
+ScientISST-NButils is a package for management of the ScientISST Notebooks repository.